bibleexchange/church_ministry__textbook/sw/0401_types-of-leaders-in-the-church.md

 ## Mashemasi/watumishi

 I Timothy 3:8-13 gives the qualifications for deacons.
 The word in Greek is _diakonis_, which means "servant."
 The Biblia Habari Neno translates it as "wasaidizi."
 Greek has a different word for slave (duolos), which is not what is used here.
-1 Timotheo 3:8-13 inatupa sifa za mashemasi.Neno hili kwa kigiriki ni diakonis-,ikiwa na maana “mtumishi.”Biblia Habari neno inatafsiri kuwa ni “wasaidizi.”Kigiriki ina neno tofauti kwa mtumwa[duolos],ambalo sio neno linalotumika hapa.
+1 Timotheo 3:8-13 inatupa sifa za mashemasi.Neno hili kwa kigiriki ni diakonis-,ikiwa na maana "mtumishi."Biblia Habari neno inatafsiri kuwa ni "wasaidizi."Kigiriki ina neno tofauti kwa mtumwa(duolos),ambalo sio neno linalotumika hapa.

 ### Unofficial positions

 ### Nafasi zisizo rasmi

 This can be used as an unofficial title.
 Jesus said all leaders in the kingdom of God have to be servants (diakonis in Greek) (Matt.
 20:26).
 Some people who are deacons or elders could also be called servants.
 Paul and Apollos were called servants (I Cor.
 3:5).
 This word did not originally come from the church, but it was a common word used to describe many different occupations.<sup>[8]</sup>
 Hii inaweza kutumika kama cheo kisicho rasmi.
-Yesu alisema viongozi wote katika ufalme wa Mungu wanatakiwa kuwa watumishi [diakonisi kwa kigiriki] (Math 20:26).
+Yesu alisema viongozi wote katika ufalme wa Mungu wanatakiwa kuwa watumishi (diakonisi kwa kigiriki) (Math 20:26).
 Baadhi ya watu ambao ni mashemasi au viongozi pia wanaweza kuitwa watumishi.
 Paulo na Apollo waliitwa watumishi (1 Kor 3:5).
 Neno hili chanzo chake sio kanisani bali lilikuwa neno la kawaida lililotumika kuelezea kazi tofauti tofauti.<sup>[8]</sup>

 > The creative power of the early Church was strong enough to fashion its own offices for the conduct of congregational life and divine worship.… Early Christianity took over words which were predominantly secular in their current usage and which had not yet been given any sharply defined sense.
 It linked these words with offices which were being fashioned in the community, and thus gave them a new sense which was so firmly welded with the activity thereby denoted that in all languages they have been adopted as loan-words to describe Christian office-bearers.<sup>[9]</sup>
 > < Nguvu ya kibunifu ya kanisa la kwanza lilikuwa na nguvu kuweka mtindo kwa ofisi zao kwa utendaji wa maisha ya mkutano na kuabudu kwa kiungu….Ukristo wa kwanza ulichukua maneno ambayo yalikuwa kwa kiasi kikubwa ya kidunia katika matumizi yao ya sasa na ambayo hayakuwa yamepewa hisia kali, ilijumuisha maneno haya na ofisi ambazo ziliundwa katika jamii, na kwamba ya kawapa hisia mpya ambazo zilikuwa imara na kazi na kwamba katika lugha zote ziliasiliwa kama maneno yaliyokopwa kuelezea wajumbe wa ukristo.<sup>[9]</sup>